Azure/azhpc-images/README.md

 # How to Use

-To build an image, you need to install [Packer](https://developer.hashicorp.com/packer/integrations/hashicorp/azure) and log in to [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).
+To build an image, you need to install [Packer](https://developer.hashicorp.com/packer/integrations/hashicorp/azure) and configure its [authentication](https://developer.hashicorp.com/packer/integrations/hashicorp/azure#authentication). and log in to [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).
 Create a Packer variable input file `image.pkrvars.hcl` like this:

 ```
 # Use any appropriate VM SKU you have access to.